-For anyone who wants to take part
+For anyone who wants to take part — individually or together.

-Use this toolkit if you are:
+Use these toolkits if you are:

-An individual
+An individual (use the individual version)

 Someone showing up for the first time